Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

-\begin{proof} The proof follows the same pattern as in the case $k=1$.
-Thus we assume that $G' \notin \fP_k$ and consider a subgraph $K$ of $G$ which is maximal amongst all subgraphs which do not contain one (or both, according to Cases 1 and 2) of the facial 3-cycles incident to $e$ and whose contraction $K'$ has freedom number $f(K')=5$ (or $4$).
-We consider the open set which is the complement of the embedding in $\P$ of $K$ and its facial 3-cycles.
-(The embedding here is denoted $\tilde{X}(K)$ in the case $k=1$.)
-This open set has components $U_1, \dots , U_n$ and each is the interior of a union of an edge-connected set of $\P$-embedded facial 3-cycles of $S$.
+\begin{proof} The proof for $k=2, 3$ follows the same pattern as in the previous proof for the case $k=1$.
+Thus we assume that $G' \notin \fP_k$ and consider a subgraph $K$ of $G_*$ subject to two cases.
+In Case 1 $K$ is maximal among all subgraphs which contain $c$ and not $d$, where $c, d$ are the 3-cycles incident to $e$, and $f(K')=5$.
+In Case 2 $K$ is maximal among subgraphs of $G$ not containing $c, d$ and for which $f(K')$ is equal to 4 or 5.
+We consider again the open set which is the complement of the embedding in $\P$ of $K$ and its facial 3-cycles.
+This open set has connected components $U_1, \dots , U_n$ and each is the interior of a union of an edge-connected set of $\P$-embedded facial 3-cycles of the surface graph $S$ for $\P$.
+Also the graphs $H(U_j)$ are the associated surface subgraphs of $S$.
+It follows as before that each $U_j$ is an open disc.

-It follows as before, from the topological nature of $\P$, from $(3,6)$-sparsity and from the filling in lemma, that each $U_j$ is an open disc.
-Moreover, in the case $k=2$ each $U_j$ contains at least one of the 2 discs $D_1, D_2$ which defines $G$ and so $n$ is 1 or 2 and it follows that $K$ belongs to $\fP_n$, as desired.
-Similarly, for $k=3$, each $U_j$ contains at least one of the 3 discs $D_1, D_2, D_3$ which defines $G$ and so $n$ is 1, 2 or 3 and $K$ belongs to $\fP_l$ for some $1\leq l \leq 3$. \end{proof}
+Suppose that $H(U_j)$ does not contain any of the $k=2$ or $3$ triangulated discs which define $G$.
+In Case 1, by the filling in lemma the boundary of $H(U_j)$ must be a 3-cycle, and so the proof is completed as before.
+Indeed, $1\leq n \leq 3$ and each of the surface graphs $H(U_1), \dots , H(U_n)$ contains at least one of the triangulated discs that define $G$ and we may take $G_1$ to be the surface graph determined by $K$.
+In Case 2, by the filling in lemma, the boundary of $H(U_j)$ is a 3-cycle or a 4-cycle.
+As before, by maximality, the boundary is not a 3-cycle.
+If it is a 4-cycle then either $K\cup H(U_j)$ contradicts the maximality or $H(U_j)$ or $K\cup H(U_j)$ contains one or both of $c, d$.
+As in the previous proof, containing both is not possible and so $K\cup H(U_j)$ contains one of $c$ and $d$.
+Since this is Case 1, the proof is complete. \end{proof}

+We remark that Lemma \ref{l:obstacle2} is analogous to the critical cycle lemma, Lemma 27 of \cite{cru-kit-pow-1}, for $(3,6)$-tight block and hole graphs where, roughly speaking, there is a single block that is complementary to face graph of a multiconnected surface graph in the plane.